joshb/joshb.github.io/articles/triangle_rasterization/index.md

     };
 ```

-    <p>The first edge is from point one to point two, the second edge is from point two to point three, and the third edge is from point three to point one.</p>
+The first edge is from point one to point two, the second edge is from point two to point three, and the third edge is from point three to point one.

-    <p>Let's refer back to the figures shown earlier in the article for a moment.
+Let's refer back to the figures shown earlier in the article for a moment.
 Notice that one edge of the triangle (the vertical one on the left) spans the entire length of the triangle in the y axis, whereas the other two edges span roughly half of the length in the y axis.
-When we're drawing triangles, one edge will always have a length in the y axis greater than either of the other two edges (actually, it's possible that two edges have the same length in the y axis and the third has a 0 length, but our code will handle that situation as well); its length in the y axis will be the sum of the lengths of the other two edges.</p>
+When we're drawing triangles, one edge will always have a length in the y axis greater than either of the other two edges (actually, it's possible that two edges have the same length in the y axis and the third has a 0 length, but our code will handle that situation as well); its length in the y axis will be the sum of the lengths of the other two edges.

-    <p>The following bit of code is used to find the index of the tallest edge (the one with the greatest length in the y axis) in the <strong>edges</strong> array:</p>
+The following bit of code is used to find the index of the tallest edge (the one with the greatest length in the y axis) in the <strong>edges</strong> array:

 ```c++
 ​    int maxLength = 0;